Dynamics of Information Diffusion and Social Sensing: Introduction and Motivation

 \subsubsection{Bayesian Social Learning in Online Reputation Systems}

-The second topic of this paper (Sec.\ref{sec:socialmain}) considers online reputation systems where individuals make recommendations based on their private observations and recommendations of friends.
+The second topic of this chapter (Sec.\ref{sec:socialmain}) considers online reputation systems where individuals make recommendations based on their private observations and recommendations of friends.
 Such interaction of individuals and their social influence is modelled as Bayesian social learning \cite{Ban92,BHW92,Cha04} on a directed acyclic graph.
+We consider two important classes of such problems; risk averse social learning in financial systems, and data incest in reputation systems.
+The risk averse social learning and associated quickest change detection is important in detecting market shocks in high frequency trading.
 Data incest (misinformation propagation) arises as a result of correlations in recommendations due to the intersection of multiple paths in the information exchange graph.
 Necessary and sufficient conditions are given on the structure of information exchange graph to mitigate data incest.
 Experimental results on human subjects are presented to illustrate the effect of social influence and data incest on decision making.

 The setup differs from classical signal processing where sensors use noisy observations to compute estimates - in social learning agents use noisy observations together with decisions made by previous agents, to estimate the underlying state of nature.
 Social learning has been used widely in economics, marketing, political science and sociology to model the behavior of financial markets, crowds, social groups and social networks; see \cite{Ban92,BHW92,AO11,Cha04,LADO07,ADLO08} and numerous references therein.
 Related models have been studied in the context of sequential decision making in information theory \cite{CH70,HC70} and statistical signal processing \cite{CSL13,KP13} in the electrical engineering literature.
 Social learning can result in unusual behavior such as herding \cite{BHW92} where agents eventually choosing the same action irrespective of their private observations.
 As a result, the actions contain no information about the private observations and so the Bayesian estimate of the underlying random variable freezes.
 Such behavior can be undesirable, particularly if individuals herd and make incorrect decisions.